-No assurance can be given that we will continue to meet applicable Nasdaq continued listing standards.
+No assurance can be given that we will be able to regain compliance with the Rule.
 Failure to meet applicable Nasdaq continued listing standards could result in a delisting of our common stock.
 A delisting of our common stock from Nasdaq could materially reduce the liquidity of our common stock and result in a corresponding material reduction in the price of our common stock.
 In addition, delisting could harm our ability to raise capital through alternative financing sources on terms acceptable to us, or at all, and may result in the potential loss of confidence by investors, employees and fewer business development opportunities.